We are tired of boring job ads. Are you?

 We are family owned, and take immense pride in helping our patients.
 Our pharmacy is not like any other pharmacy you’ve ever worked at.
 We do all sorts of things differently from a traditional pharmacy, from how we make our drugs to how we interact with our patients and doctors, to how we treat our employees.
 We’ve been told it is a unique and satisfying working environment.

 How often do you have job openings?

-We rarely have new job openings (especially for pharmacists!), so this is your chance to join a great team!
+We very rarely have new pharmacist job openings, so this is your chance to join a great team!